How to Plan a Year of Great Content on a Small Budget

 Topic Research Questions

 If you don’t have time to use SEO tools for topic research, don’t sweat it.
-Google has placed increasing emphasis on latent semantic indexing and search intent.
+Search intent or context now has more weight with Google than keyword optimization.
 Without being a keyword research genius, you can still create solid content – as long as you use the same phrasing your customers use, and create content around the things they’re searching.

 The easiest way to figure out what to write without an SEO tool is simply to identify what your audience wants to know.
 Ask these questions:

 - What questions do customers ask most about your products or services?

 - Ask your manager (or whoever presents client pitches)

 - Ask your IT or tech support department